 One possible result of the slight damage is when you find a small puddle of water on or around your water heater.
 While this water can also be the sign of condensation forming on the outside of the tank, it can also be a leak.
 Most of the time, a small leak isn’t too big of a deal but it can still make you ask the question “is a leaking water heater dangerous?”.

 Today’s post will provide an answer to the question “is a leaking hot water heater dangerous?” and go over what can cause leaks.
-If the possible solutions to fixing your leaks don’t work or you’d rather get professional help, Clover Services is here for you.
+If the possible solutions to fixing your leaks don’t work or you’d rather get professional help, Clover Contracting is here for you.

 Is it dangerous if your water heater is leaking?